klerk-framework/website/docs/building-config/models-types.md

     * max

 If these validation methods are not sufficient, you can always supply one or more validation functions.
-As an example, when validating URLs you can use the UrlValidator in Apache Commons line this:
+As an example, when validating URLs you can use the UrlValidator in Apache Commons like this:

 ```
 val urlValidator = UrlValidator()